Alphasaurs/BIG-DATA-ANALYTICS/README.md

 # BIG-DATA-ANALYTICS
-to make our city green alternatively our world clean.
+Mission is to make our city greenery alternatively our world clean.